 Improved protection and management of natural habitats protects carbon stores and the biological resources and ecosystem services on which human lives and livelihoods depend.

-Natural ecosystems are ecologically stable in large, unfragmented areas that can support bigger populations of plants and animals and a greater diversity of species than a similar area divided into small islands:
+Natural ecosystems are ecologically stable in large, unfragmented areas that can support bigger populations of plants and animals and a greater diversity of species than a similar area divided into small islands.

 Large animal populations are at less risk of inbreeding and are better able to accommodate changes in their habitat.
-Large areas can securely protect the habitats at their core and resist external influences better than small areas with convoluted borders.
+Sizeable areas can securely protect the habitats at their core and resist external influences better than small areas with convoluted borders.

 Wildlife in large reserves is more readily able to migrate away from areas damaged by bushfire or degraded by drought, flood or infestation.

-Large natural ecosystems areas with high diversity of species have considerable resilience.
+Large natural ecosystem areas with high diversity of species have considerable resilience.
 They often have the capacity to recover from disasters which could destroy small populations or monocultures.
 Healthy natural ecosystems provide invaluable insurance against major environmental degradation or even extinction.